Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

-Note that such a homotopy retraction always exists over a field but this also holds if both $A$ and $H_*(A,d)$ are degreewise projective and the base ring $\groundring$ is hereditary.
+Note that such a homotopy retraction always exists over a field but this also holds if both $A$ and $H(A,d)$ are degreewise projective and the base ring $\groundring$ is hereditary.
 Indeed if this is the case, we have an epimorphism $Z_n(A)\to H_n(A)$ from the group of $n$-cycles to the $n$-th homology group.
 This epimorphism splits since $H_n(A)$ is projective.
 We can thus write $Z_n(A)$ as the direct sum $H_n(A)\oplus B_n(A)$.
 Moreover, we can identify $A_n/Z_n(A)$ with $B_{n-1}(A)$ which is projective.
 Therefore the epimorphism $A_n\to B_{n-1}(A)$ induced by the differential also splits and we have a splitting $A_n\cong B_n(A)\oplus H_n(A)\oplus B_{n-1}(A)$.
-The construction of the homotopy retraction then works exactly as in the case of fields.
+The construction of the homotopy retraction then works exactly as in the case of fields. \begin{proof}[Proof of Proposition~\ref{proposition: classically formal implies formal, field}] It suffices to show that given a quasi-isomorphism $f$ of $P$-algebras from $(\hat{A},\hat{d},\hat{m})$ to $(A,d,m)$, there is a $P_\infty$-quasi-isomorphism in the other direction $(A,d,m)\to (\hat{A},\hat{d},\hat{m})$.

+Because $\groundring$ is a field, the hypotheses of Theorem~\ref{theorem:HPL} apply to both the domain and codomain of $f$.
+Precomposing and postcomposing $f$ with the guaranteed $P_\infty$-quasi-isomorphisms yields a $P_\infty$-quasi-isomorphism from $(H(\hat{A},\hat{d}),0,\hat{m}^t)$ to $(H(A,d),0,m^t)$.
+Because the differentials on both sides of this map vanish, this $P_\infty$-quasi-isomorphism is an isomorphism of $P_\infty$ algebras and admits an inverse (see~\cite[Theorem~10.4.1]{LodayVallette:AO}).
+The inverse can be precomposed and postcomposed with the guaranteed $P_\infty$-quasi-isomorphisms to finally yield a $P_\infty$ quasi-isomorphism from $(A,d,m)$ to $(\hat{A},\hat{d},\hat{m})$. \end{proof}

+\begin{remark} The version of Theorem~\ref{theorem:HPL} stated in~\cite{Berglund:HPTAO}, which works for arbitrary rings makes the assumption that $P(1)\cong I$.
+In the subcategory of operads and cooperads with $0$ in arity $0$ and $I$ in arity $1$, there there is a canonical connected weight-grading on every operad and cooperad by one less than the arity, and Berglund's methods apply mutatis mutandis to the more general connected weight-graded case. \end{remark}

-Until the end of this section, we let $(A,d,m)$ be a differential graded $P$-algebra such that the chain complex $(H_*(A,d),0)$ can be written as a homotopy retract of $(A,d)$ so that the transfer theorem applies.
+Until the end of this section, we let $(A,d,m)$ be a differential graded $P$-algebra such that the chain complex $(H(A,d),0)$ can be written as a homotopy retract of $(A,d)$ so that the transfer theorem applies.